The aim of

 common problems, and how to fix these problems through refactoring.

-Overview of Object-oriented design, Overview of UML & OCL.Introduction to design
+Object-oriented design, Overview of UML & OCL.Introduction to design

 patterns.Coupling and Cohesion.
 Why design patterns?
 Creational patterns: Singleton, Abstract